Saraab: Soundtrack

-The original soundtrack of the show was released on 13 August 2020.
-The music was composed and sung by Naveed Nashad while lyrics were written by Qamar Nashad.
+The original soundtrack of the show was released on 16 August 2020.
+The music was composed and sung by Naveed Nashad, while the lyrics were written by Qamar Nashad.

 Production

 In early 2020, it was announced that Sami Khan and Sonya Hussain, who previously starred together in Ishq Zahe Naseeb, are working together on a project, and later it was also revealed that the latter will play a schizophrenic in the series.
 By the April 2020, the 70% shot has been completed, which was earlier postponed by the COVID-19 pandemic.

-The first and second teasers of the show were released on the 4 August 2020.
+The first and second teasers of the show were released on 4 August 2020.

 Reception

 Critical reception

 The series garnered critical praise due to its subject of schizophrenia and Hussyn's performance, with Something Haute hailed her as, "the highlight of the play that addressed schizophrenia, doing complete justice to her role."
 It received negative reviews due to the portrayal of the toxic sister rivalry.